thesushilsharma/Web-Development/README.md

 # Web Development

 By making use of YouTube and Google learning materials, I began my journey into web creation.
-The videos are well made, they approach the content well, and they bring a fun twist to web development learning that really helps create a learning experience that is more enjoyable and engaging.
-They do, however, lack the most critical part of learning how to create the web, actually constructing things.
+The videos are well made, they approach the content well, and they bring a fun twist to web development learning that helps create a learning experience that is more enjoyable and engaging.
+However, they lack the most critical part of learning how to create the web, actually constructing things.
 I urge those around me to start learning about web design.
-In doing so, I have created a few go-to projects that I send to individuals to really help them begin to develop their abilities when beginning their journey.
-My hope is that this project guide helps new developers search for their learning framework, or existing developers reach out to a friend with a loose curriculum.
+In doing so, I have created a few go-to projects that I send to individuals to help them begin to develop their abilities when beginning their journey.
+I hope that this project guide helps new developers search for their learning framework or existing developers reach out to a friend with a loose curriculum.

 - [Developer Portfolio](https://thesushilsharma.github.io)
 - [Web Projects](https://thesushilsharma.github.io/Web-Development/)

 ## Installation
-To install this project, clone the repository to your local machine and open the index.html file in your web browser or Launch a local development server (Live Server - VS Code Extension).
+To install this project, clone the repository to your local machine and open the index.html file in your web browser or launch a local development server (Live Server - VS Code Extension).

 ## Projects